ferreteleco/cookie-github/{{ cookiecutter.__github_folder }}/_/workflows/python/python-unit-test-action-checklist.md

 - [ ] The target test directory where tests live has been defined (defaults to *tests*).
 - [ ] The target runner(s) in which to run the CI Unit Testing workflow have been configured (defaults to *ubuntu-22.04*, hosted by GH).

+Note that, for a PR to be blocked if Unit Testing action fails, status checks must be enabled on the target branch.

+In GitHub's repository settings >> Branches >> Branch protection rules >> Enable 'Require status checks to pass before merging'.